Why Join?

 Experienced Professional (EIWater)

-This new extra grade recognises that a small number of Fellows will continue to be appointed each year, but we are delighted to offer something new for our many highly experienced members.
+This grade recognises that a small number of Fellows will continue to be appointed each year, but we are delighted to offer something for our many highly experienced members.
 We are aligning this grade explicitly to professional registration at chartership level.
-This grade fulfils a similar function to chartered membership of those institutions who hold a Royal Charter.
+This grade fulfils a similar function to chartered membership of those institutions that hold a Royal Charter.

 This grade is between Professional and Fellow and is for professionals with substantial experience and demonstrated expertise in the water sector.